intel/wult/content/pages/install-local.rst

  sudo pip3 install --upgrade git+https://github.com/intel/wult.git@release
  sudo wult deploy

-1.2 Fedora, CentOS 8 Stream & CentOS 9 Stream
+1.2 Fedora & CentOS 8 Stream
 ---------------------------------------------

 If you installed `pepc`, `stats-collect` and `wult` using `dnf` on one of the supported operating systems listed